sgheartiu/sgheartiu2/_posts/2019-12-07-concert-draft.md

 <br>
 2. Deck of Singlish cards.
 Since Singaporeans are known for our Singlish (Singaporean English slang), this deck of cards will be a fun way to introduce some Singlish to IU.
 <br>
 3. Singaena Exam Paper.
-Since IU mentioned that she love quizzes, this Singapore styled exam paper is a fun way to test IU's knowledge about Singapore.
+Since IU mentioned that she love quizzes, this Singapore styled exam paper is a fun way to test IU's knowledge about Singapore and Singaenas.
 {% capture images %}
     /assets/posts/2019-12-07-concert-2019/gifts.jpg
 {% endcapture %}